-A physics degree can lead to a career as an inventor, researcher or teacher, business analyst, data analyst, engineer, patent lawyer, physicist, physics researcher, professor or professor of physics, programmer.
-Professionals with degrees in physics are truly versatile.
-Can perform engineering roles such as laser engineers, projects, research or applications.
+A degree in physics can open up a world of possibilities for your career.
+From inventing and researching to teaching and engineering, there are many paths you can take with a physics degree.
+Professionals with a physics background can work in engineering roles such as laser engineers, projects, research or applications.
 They may also take on computer science roles such as systems analysts, software, systems or test engineers; or they may occupy other STEM roles such as accelerator operator, physical science technician, or science educator at the middle or high school level.

 You could even find yourself in a game studio, designing the next Minecraft.
 Or the Met Office, creating computer models to predict climate change.
 Maybe in education, to inspire the next generation?
 Or a hospital, using physics to help save lives?
 Engineering boils down to building things to solve problems.
 It used to be limited to the construction of roads, bridges, vehicles and other machinery, but today an engineer could build ultra-precise lasers for surgery, smaller and more powerful microchips or new applications for smartphones.

 If you solve a problem and make life easier, it's probably created by an engineer, and that engineer could be you.
 If you are a student considering majoring in physics, there are several career opportunities that a degree in physics can make available to you.
 If you know you want to pursue a career in a STEM field, but you're not sure what your ultimate goal is, declaring a physics major may be the perfect way to become a future fit for a variety of jobs.
 Numbers and mathematics are an important part of this career, so degrees in physics can be applied directly to the position.
 A physics degree is an excellent starting point for a career in scientific research, as well as a variety of careers in the business, finance, IT, and engineering sectors.
 There are thousands of exciting and rewarding physics-related races to choose from.